 Election campaigns can be financed from monetary and in-kind donations from individuals and legal entities amounting up to EUR 3,000 and EUR 30,000 respectively, donations to parties, membership fees, and bank loans earmarked for election campaign.
 Donations from foreign, municipal and anonymous sources, those from state-owned, religious, charitable organizations and the media are outlawed.
-Campaign expenditure is limited to some MKD 110 (approx. EUR 2) per registered voter in a district (minimum EUR 490,830 in district 3 and maximum 544,930 in district 1).46 The paid political advertisements in the broadcast, print and online media are funded directly by the state through a separate fund, which is administered by the SEC (see Media section).
-Political parties that receive more than one per cent of votes are entitled to public funding.47
+Campaign expenditure is limited to some MKD 110 (approx. EUR 2) per registered voter in a district (minimum EUR 490,830 in district 3 and maximum 544,930 in district 1).
+The paid political advertisements in the broadcast, print and online media are funded directly by the state through a separate fund, which is administered by the SEC (see Media section).
+Political parties that receive more than one per cent of votes are entitled to public funding.

-Campaign finance received limited attention in the campaign narratives of contestants.48 The unusual conditions for a campaign in the time of a pandemic also had an impact on campaign financing.
-Electoral contestants informed the ODIHR SEAM that refraining from large-scale preelection rallies brought a considerable saving, especially as it obviated the need to bus thousands of supporters to rally locations.
+Campaign finance received limited attention in the campaign narratives of contestants.
+The unusual conditions for a campaign in the time of a pandemic also had an impact on campaign financing.
+Electoral contestants informed the ODIHR SEAM that refraining from large-scale pre-election rallies brought a considerable saving, especially as it obviated the need to bus thousands of supporters to rally locations.
 Nevertheless, the production costs of media advertisements and the heavy use of billboard posters represented significant expenditure.

 Campaign finance is regulated by the Electoral Code, the Law on Financing of Political Parties, the Law on Prevention of Corruption and Conflict of Interests (LPCCI), and the Law on Accounting of Non-profit Organizations.
 The legal framework on campaign financing requires further harmonization to eliminate gaps and inconsistencies and to provide legal certainty.
-In particular, harmonization of the Electoral Code with the Law on Financing of Political Parties is necessary to unify the allowed value of donations for campaign purposes on campaign and party accounts.
-The current amount of allowed donations to political parties exceeds the amount allowed for campaign purposes, which was utilized by some contestants to circumvent expenditure limits.
-Amendments to the Electoral Code obliged compliance of the campaign reports with the Law on Accounting of Non-profit Organizations, which does not provide for reporting on in-kind contributions, leading to a legal collision.49 The Electoral Code maintains no longer applicable provisions on state compensation for campaign expenditures to contestants, which undermines legal certainty, especially in respect to the determination of sanctions for violating the rules on campaign finance reporting.50
+In particular, harmonization of the Electoral Code with the Law on Financing of Political Parties is necessary to

-46 One Euro is equal to approximately 61 Denar (MKD).
+One Euro is equal to approximately 61 Denar (MKD).

-47 At least one per cent of the votes won at the last parliamentary elections nation-wide or at the last local elections in a self-government unit.
+At least one per cent of the votes won at the last parliamentary elections nation-wide or at the last local elections in a self-government unit.
 Under the 2018 amendment to the Law on Financing of Political Parties, the public subsidies to political parties increased from 0.06 per cent to 0.15 per cent of the income part of the annual budget (from EUR 1.8 million to 4.5 million).
 Under the Law, 70 per cent shall be distributed among the two largest parliamentary parties proportionally to the number of MPs.
 However, in 2020, the government decreased budgetary payments to political parties as a COVID-19 related austerity measure.

-48 In 2019, North Macedonia scored 35 of 100 and was ranked 106th of 198 on the Transparency International Corruption Perceptions Index.
+In 2019, North Macedonia scored 35 of 100 and was ranked 106th of 198 on the Transparency International Corruption Perceptions Index.
 As noted in the 2019 Fifth GRECO Evaluation Report on North Macedonia, "a non-compliance procedure was launched in June 2018 in response to poor performance: to date only 31% of recommendations have been fully implemented, 42% partly implemented and 26% remain not implemented".